justinian/zoayage.gradia.org/content/pages/Oyaraji.md

 The presence of the regent and his samurai is strongly felt in Oyaraji.
-Their patrols are frequent, and their attitudes often haughty, casting a slight pall over the city’s vibrancy.
+Their patrols are frequent, and their attitudes often haughty, casting a slight pall over the city's vibrancy.
 The tension between the citizens' pride in their rich cultural heritage and the oppressive tactics of the current regime is palpable in the air.